MicrosoftDocs/Viva/Viva/goals/log-in-create-and-join-organizations.md

 a) When your Business Unit (BU)/department wants to track a separate set of organization-level OKRs and align all the teams in that BU/ department to those OKRs, you can create a separate organization for your BU/department.

-b) When your organization wants to maintain your own information boundary and does not want other department members to see, you can create a separate organization for yourself or for those departments.
+b) When your organization wants to maintain its own information boundary and does not want other department members to see, you can create a separate organization for yourself or for those departments.

-c) When there is a need to administer the roll out and features separately, there could be scenarios when one department/organization within an Enterprise wants to track OKRs in separate ways by turning ON/OFF certain customization, managing different OKR cadences (different time periods), permissions (Transparent vs locked).
-In these scenarios, it is advisable to create a new organization.
+c) When there is a need to administer the roll out and features separately, there could be scenarios when one department/organization within an Enterprise wants to track OKRs in a manner that is unique to their needs.
+This could mean turning ON/OFF certain customization, managing different OKR rhythms and cadences (different time periods), or permissions (transparent vs locked).
+In all of these scenarios, it is advisable to create a new organization.

 6. What do the types of organizations — Public and Restricted — mean?
 When to choose which option while creating an organization?

 A: The type ‘Public’ allows anyone in your company to join your organization without having to get their join request approved.
 You can use this option for enabling all employees to join your organization in Viva Goals.
 The type ‘Restricted’ allows you to choose which users get to join your organization.
 You can use this option when you want to keep a tight-knit group of users to maintain information boundaries and silos.

-7. If a user is a part of multiple organizations, which organization will be the default organization that the user lands on logging in?

-A: By default, the user will be added to the one that was assigned first to the user.